operator888/magento-2-greek-language-pack/README.md

 ## 1. Language Package Process

-This is status of Greek Language Pack, you can see how many percentage of this project has been done.
+This is the status of Greek Language Pack, you can see how many percentage of this project has been done.

 ![language pack](https://progress-bar.dev/83/?title=translated)